Install Extensions

 PHP historical version download page: https://php.net/releases/

-1. Extract the source code archive
+1. Unzip the source package

-For example, if the downloaded archive is named php-5.3.29.tar.gz
+For example, if the downloaded package is named php-5.3.29.tar.gz

 ~# tar -zxvf php-5.3.29.tar.gz